mengsanshui/PeterPython/README.md

 # PeterPython
-This is self study python code
+This is self study Python code for CyberSecurity and Penetration Testing, Especially for Connected VehicleE, V2X and IoT.